tgeles/docs/docs/git-guide/local.rst

      - deletes the specified local branch if it has been merged
    * - git branch -D *branch*
      - deletes the specified local branch regardless of its merge status
+   * - git remote update --prune
+     - updates list of remote branches on the local machine